 Pending Awards (including the proposal being submitted to CXC).

 For each of these two categories, using a format of the proposers choosing, provide the following information: name of the investigator, project title, sponsoring agency, period-of-performance, amount of award or total proposed budget, and commitment by PI (or Co-I) in terms of a fraction of a full-time equivalent (FTE) work year.
-If the PI and each funded Co-I have no Current or Pending Support, then include a statement to that effect.
+If the PI and each funded Co-I have no Current or Pending Support, then a statement to that effect is required.

 A copy of the applicant institution’s federally-approved Indirect Cost (IDC) Rate Agreement (required for PI institution and any Co-I institutions).